open-lms-open-source/moodle-filter_mediagallery/README.md

 This plugin was written by Adam Olley \<adam.olley@netspot.com.au\> for the University of New South Wales (http://www.unsw.edu.au).

+Note: for the carousel to be fully functional, your theme needs to have jQuery included on the page(s) the filter displays the carousels on.
+If you don't have jQuery loaded, the carousel will still appear, and clicking the images will still take you to the gallery.

 ##Install
 ### Using Moodle
 You can install the plugin from the Moodle plugin repository from within your Moodle installation.